List of ITV channels: The Store

 JML Store is a UK television shopping channel, in partnership with JML Direct Limited, and programming block on ITV.
 Dubbed the "chatmercial", The Store combines the format of a chatshow with home TV shopping in front of a studio audience.

 The channel was first launched in November 2011 as "The Zone" exclusively on the Freeview platform, but was not available in Wales until 9 January 2012.
 On Tuesday 1 October, ITV rebranded the channel as "The Store", which also launched as a 24-hour channel on Freesat and Sky on the same day.
 The Freeview channel varies from the satellite feed, as it only broadcasts between 6 pm and 6 am, and airs the live casino programme Jackpot247 daily, between 10 pm and 3 am.
 On 1 August 2014, it was rebranded as "JML Store" on all platforms, except Freeview.

 SMG plc/STV Group plc

 Sky Scottish

 A joint venture between Scottish Television and BSkyB, this was a general entertainment channel for the Scottish market and launched on 1 November 1996.
 Despite BSkyB and SMG entering into a seven-year contract to run the service, it closed after 18 months due to poor viewing figures and for failing to reach financial targets.

 S2

 Owned by SMG plc (now known as STV Group plc), this was the Scottish equivalent to ITV2.
 The channel simulcasted the vast majority of ITV2 programmes, albeit covering the ITV2 DOG with its own.
-It closed due to poor viewership.
+It closed after a deal was made to broadcast ITV2 in Scotland.

-STV2

-STV2 was a local television network in Scotland, operating five city-based TV licences serving Glasgow, Edinburgh, Dundee, Aberdeen and Ayr.
-It was owned and operated by STV Group plc.
-Initially broadcast as two separate stations – STV Glasgow and STV Edinburgh – the launch of three local licences in Aberdeen, Dundee and Ayr led to the launch of a single networked service on 24 April 2017.
-In May 2018, it was announced that STV2 would shut down at the end of June 2018 as part of a strategic review.
-It closed on 30 June 2018.